mpdf/mpdf.github.io/what-else-can-i-do/images.md

 title: Images
 parent_title: What Else Can I Do
 permalink: /what-else-can-i-do/images.html
-modification_time: 2015-08-05T12:00:04+00:00
+modification_time: 2021-11-10T11:27:04+00:00
 ---

-Images are supported by mPDF: GIF, PNG, JPG, WMF, SVG, BMP and generated images from
+Images are supported by mPDF: GIF, PNG, JPG, WMF, SVG, BMP, WEBP and generated images from
 <acronym title="PHP: Hypertext Preprocessor">PHP</acronym> scripts.

 Transparent GIF images are supported, and so are interlaced and transparent PNG files,